ajaibghar-co/jwara_gathertown_cards/src/panels/basavanagudi-board.md

 ---
 title: Basavangudi Extension
 images:
-  - img: /img/basavangudi-outline.gif
+  - img: /img/basvangudi-layout.jpg
-    caption: Plan of Basavanagudi Extension 1894
+    caption: Plan of Basavanagudi Extension 1849
-  - img: /img/screenshot-2022-05-19-at-1.46.22.png
 ---
-The new extensions of Bangalore were built with great detail to cleanliness and aesthetics.
-The symmetrical streets had conservancy lanes attached to the back of the houses for scavengers and carts to be brought to manually remove human waste ‘conservatively’.

-To know more: slbhatiamuseum@gmail.com.
+As a result of a plague outbreak between 1898-1899, new residential extensions of *Basavanagudi*, *Chamrajpete* and *Malleshwaram* were planned away from the Pete city area.
+Planned by a British municipal engineer and executed by the Dewan (Minister) of Princely Mysore, these new extensions were called the ‘model hygienic suburbs’, with special attention to cleanliness and aesthetics.
+Houses were allotted by religion and caste, with preference given to upper caste Hindu government employees.